-Two dead, four missing after India power plant dyke gives way
+Two dead, four missing after India power plant dike gives way

-CHENNAI (Reuters) - Two people died and four others are missing, feared dead, after a fly ash dyke gave way at a coal-fired power plant in the Singrauli district in central India on Friday, a local official told Reuters, the third such incident in the district in a year.
+CHENNAI (Reuters) - Two people died and four others are missing, feared dead, after a fly ash dike gave way at a coal-fired power plant in the Singrauli district in central India on Friday, a local official told Reuters, the third such incident in the district in a year.

 Five villagers and a worker at the site owned by Reliance Power were swept up in a flow of fly ash - a powdery by-product of burning pulverised coal - which travelled at least six kilometres, said K.V.S.
 Chaudhary, the top public official in the Singrauli district.